crs4/seal/docs/utilities_index.rst

 internally.
 These may not be all maintained (it depends on whether we're using them at the moment).
 Use at your own risk!!

+Note that these utilities don't follow the :ref:`Seal usage convention
+<program_usage>`.

 distcp_files
 +++++++++++++++